 The proposed development adheres to several of the recommendations from the Lowertown West Heritage Conservation District Plan.
 Through the conservation of the existing two storey Contributing Properties, the proposed development conserves the streetscape character along Murray Street.
-The exclusion of parking further ensures the streetscape is maintained along the full frontage of the subject site.
+The exclusion of parking helps preserve the streetscape along the full frontage of the site and aligns with the HCD's vision for a sustainable, walkable 15-minute neighborhood where on-site parking is not required.
+The use of light beige materials for the rear-yard addition minimizes heat island effects while complementing the heritage properties at the front of the site.
+This is further enhanced by the site's soft landscaping program.

 As detailed in the Cultural Heritage Impact Statement (CHIS) submitted as part of this application package, the conservation of the existing heritage buildings is undertaken using historic documentation and a review of conservation guidelines and best practices.
 The proposed infill development is of a scale, setback, and architectural design which complements the heritage buildings on and surrounding the subject site, while providing a contemporary design distinct from the heritage fabric of the area.